rails/rails/guides/source/contributing_to_ruby_on_rails.md

 $ git checkout -b my_new_branch
 ```

-It doesn’t matter much what name you use, because this branch will only exist on your local computer and your personal repository on GitHub.
+It doesn't matter much what name you use, because this branch will only exist on your local computer and your personal repository on GitHub.
 It won't be part of the Rails Git repository.

 ### Write Your Code

 Now get busy and add or edit code.
-You’re on your branch now, so you can write whatever you want (you can check to make sure you’re on the right branch with `git branch -a`).
-But if you’re planning to submit your change back for inclusion in Rails, keep a few things in mind:
+You're on your branch now, so you can write whatever you want (you can check to make sure you're on the right branch with `git branch -a`).
+But if you're planning to submit your change back for inclusion in Rails, keep a few things in mind:

 * Get the code right.
 * Use Rails idioms and helpers.